 Whenever the ERG talk about their vision for Brexit all they can do is repeat meaningless platitudes about taking back control and sovereignty.
 That’s because they use no deal as an avoidance technique to hide they have no plan.

 As John Mayor said on the Andrew Marr show:

 “Many of the things they [Leave] said were absolutely pie in the sky.” – John Major, 22nd July 2018.

 Hard-right Brexiteers are using the threat of a no deal Brexit to distract attention away from their own failings.
 Brexiteers have no plan, no benefits and only one chance to deliver Brexit.
-What they hope is that by focusing on a no deal scenario people will feel relieved when a last minute deal is agreed with the EU.
-This suits Brexiteers because people will be less likely to notice the deal lacks the benefits they were sold to vote Leave.
+What they hope is that by focusing on a no deal scenario people will feel relieved when a last minute deal is agreed.
+This suits Brexiteers.
+People will be less likely notice the deal lacks the benefits they were sold.

-Given the catastrophic consequences of a no deal scenario such a shift in UK politics may be the only way out for the May government.
+Given the catastrophic consequences of a no deal scenario.
+Such a shift in UK politics may be the only way out for the May government.
 This appears to be more likely than a few months ago as an increasing number of Conservative and Labour MPs come out in favour of a People’s Vote.
 The deadlock in Parliament may force May’s hand as the only way to avoid a no deal Brexit.
-That’s why it is important that people continue to argue for a referendum on the final deal as it may offer the only way out of the current stalemate.
+That’s why it is important that people continue to argue for a referendum on the final deal.
+It may offer the only way out of the current stalemate.

-As a result I expect a general election or a referendum to be announced in October 2018.
-May can only kick the can down the road for so long and that road will hit a roadblock in October.
+May can only kick the can down the road for so long.
+That road will hit a roadblock in October.